Home » Old Fashioned Desserts » Golden Raisin Cookies

 Instructions

-• Prep.
-Preheat the oven to 350°F with the racks positioned in upper center and lower center center.
-Prep two cookie sheets with parchment paper or a light misting of cooking spray.
+• Preheat the oven.
+Preheat the oven to 350°F (175°C) with the racks positioned in the upper and lower thirds of the oven.
+Then, line two cookie sheets with parchment paper or lightly spray them with cooking spray.

 creamed butter and sugar in mixing bowl.

-• Dry Ingredients.
-In a separate bowl, whisk together the flour, rolled oats, baking soda, and salt.
-Gradually add the dry ingredients into the butter mixture on a low speed, adding about a cup at a time.
+• Mix the dry ingredients.
+Whisk together the flour, oats, baking soda, and salt in a separate bowl.
+Then, slowly add the dry ingredients into the wet mixture at a low speed, about 1 cup at a time, mixing until combined.

 oats and other dry ingredients in bowl.

-• Add golden raisins and nuts.
-Gently fold in the raisins and nuts (if using), mixing by hand or on low speed.
+• Add the raisins and nuts.
+Gently fold in the golden raisins and chopped nuts (if using) by hand or on low speed until evenly distributed throughout the dough.

 cookie dough with golden raisins on top.